How Much Does It Cost to Install Laminate Flooring?

 Laminate with a rating of 1 is suitable for low-traffic areas, like bedrooms.
 Entryways and kitchens with high traffic typically require laminate with a rating of 3 or higher.

 Normally, laminate manufacturers have a warranty for their products.
 A 10-year warranty is common.
 However, a well-kept laminate floor can last up to 30 years.

 It’s advisable to find laminate with an underlay already attached.
 You can purchase underlay separately, and it usually comes in 100-square-foot rolls.
-One roll costs $15 to $20.
+One roll costs around $26 (CAD 33).
 The price varies depending on the thickness and quality of the underlay.
 The disadvantage of purchasing an underlay separately is that installation will take longer, which can reflect in the overall project cost.

 The ability to lay a new laminate floor over an existing one will save you a lot of time and hassle upon installation, but it can often lead to an uneven floor in the future.
 For this reason, most contractors will remove the existing subfloor before installing a new laminate floor.

-Removing the existing flooring will cost you around $70 an hour.
-It will take about a day for a professional to remove subflooring from a 200-square-foot room, meaning you'll pay around $400 to $550 for the entire job.
+Removing the existing flooring will cost you between 50 cents and $4 (CAD 0.60 and CAD $5) per square foot.
+It will take about a day for a professional to remove subflooring from a 200-square-foot room, meaning you'll pay around $100 to $800 (CAD 130 to CAD 1,.025) for the entire job.

 All CAD conversions are based on the exchange rate on the date of publication.